zeida-ayala/js-assessment/README.md

 # PROS UI Software Engineer Pre-Interview Questions

-The repo includes a set of tests that assess your JavaScript skills, based on Rebecca Murphey's js-assessment framework.
+The repo includes a set of tests that assess your JavaScript skills, based on Rebecca Murphey's js-assessment framework, and a project to demonstrate practical React skills.

 # How do I begin?